auperatech/VMSS2.0/tutorial/K260_Kria_SOM/assets/notification_message_in_details.md

 **This is the detailed instruction on how to setup email or SMS message notification**

 This functionality is designed to cater to the specific needs of users by enabling alerts based on custom object detection criteria.
-For example, when the system recognizes a certain number of predefined objects set by the customer, it triggers an automated process to send customized text messages directly to the customer.
+For example, when the system recognizes a certain number of predefined objects set by the user, it triggers an automated process to send customized text messages directly to the user.
 We use **[jq](https://jqlang.github.io/jq/)**, a lightweight and flexible command-line JSON processor, for users to filter the information they want based on the detected JSON packet from the running pipeline.
 This real-time notification system not only keeps users informed of critical events; but also adds a layer of interactivity and proactive communication.

 Let's try to start sending SMS notification alerts!
 To enable this functionality, we need to add the **to_json** calculator and the **notification_message** calculator at the end of the pipeline.